Why you should layer your clothing for hillwalking comfort and performance

 What are the benefits of a layering system for hill walkers?

-You want to be comfortable while hiking and climbing in the mountains.
+You want to be comfortable while hiking in the mountains.
 Get your clothing right, and you will increase your performance and enjoyment.
 In some cases, it may provide life-saving protection.

 The solution, which is as valid today as it was 100 years ago, is combining several garments.
 We call this a layering system.